Analysis | What You Need to Know About Presidential Pardon Power

 5. Would pardons end the criminal probes?

 Since presidential pardons apply only to federal crimes, any pardons issued by Trump wouldn’t affect state-level investigations, including in New York, where the Trump campaign was based and where Cohen’s admitted misdeeds took place.
-New York County District Attorney Cyrus Vance Jr.’s office has assembled a criminal case against Manafort that could be filed quickly should Trump pardon him.
+Manhattan District Attorney Cyrus Vance Jr.’s office has indicted Manafort on state charges of residential mortgage fraud and falsifying business records.

 6. Could Trump really pardon himself if the need arose?